JohnSchwitz/JohnSchwitz/README.md

   </body>
 </html>

 I spent several months in 2021 reviewing my "first love" General Relativity.
-My video presentation is viewable in the Presentation Repository.
+My video presentation is viewable in the Gravitational Wave Repository.
 I leveraged this work to investigate software for detecting gravitational waves.
 Gravitation waves were first detected in 2015 resulting in a 2017 Nobel Prize in Physics.

 This investigation boosted my Machine Learning work on Volatility.
 Ge's 2022 ACM Systematic Review of Volatility Forecasting found a significant lag between "state of the art" ML and financial approaches for Volatility Forecasting.